Mahun10/aws-resilient-infra/README.md

 ## 🐳 Containerization (Docker)

+The project evolved from a traditional EC2-based deployment to a more modern and secure cloud-native architecture.

-The application is containerized using Docker to ensure consistency, portability, and scalability across environments.
+The application was packaged into a Docker container to ensure portability and consistency.

-### Implementation

-- Application packaged as a Docker image
-- Image stored in **Amazon ECR**
-- Deployed using:
-  - EC2 Auto Scaling Group (initial setup)
-  - ECS (container-based architecture)

-### Benefits

-- Immutable deployments
-- Consistent runtime environment
-- Simplified scaling and deployment
-- Alignment with cloud-native best practices

----
+The image was stored in Amazon ECR and deployed within the infrastructure.
+This enabled a transition toward a container-based architecture (ECS) instead of relying only on EC2 instances.

 ## 🔐 Web Application Firewall (AWS WAF)